ZachDischner/spaceypy/README.md

 Endless!

 * Tests with pytest
+* Build a Propegator
+* Low thrust approximation with `poliastro.maneuver` objects
+* * Higher fidelity low thrust design class and propegator
 * Documentation on ancilary functions
 * Fix label positions in interplanetary trajectory plot
-* Low thrust approximation with `poliastro.maneuver` objects
-* Higher fidelity low thrust design class and propegator
-* Figure out how to do flybys
+* Figure out how to do flybys (lol like it just deserves one bullet)
 * More Spice integration